Kakapel Rockshelter: Current research

 A team from the National Museums of Kenya and TARA returned to the site in 2002 only to find it vandalized.
 The second phase of research was carried out first by RARI and the National Museums of Kenya where the art of Kakapel was retraced.
 Through community engagement, TARA and the NMK carried out training and built a cultural center to ensure the conservation of the site.
 There were two seasons of archaeological research: in 2012, there were test excavations at the site, rock painting analysis, and collection of samples for environmental reconstruction and expansive excavations in 2015.
 Excavations resumed in the region in 2018, as part of collaborative research between the National Museums of Kenya and the Max Planck Institute for the Science of Human History in Germany.
 Notably, is the investigation of the importance of shape and size of grain to distinguish Eleusine corocana (finger millet) populations across time and space, alongside evidence for early agriculture (domesticated cowpea).
+Shifts toward wetter conditions later supported wider crop cultivation and may have contributed to farming expansion into western Kenya.